-Perks for Employee Recognition
+Perks for Employee Recognition Ideas

 Perks are what set the top 100 companies from the rest.
 Thankfully, you too can provide Google-level perks for your company with ease.

-Give hotel upgrades to hard working, on the road employees.
-For those employees on the road, finding ways to engage them used to be limited, but today with the internet we can book or rent or contact just about anyone.
-Next time a hard working employee finishes a day, tell them they’ve been upgraded to a penthouse.
+Give hotel upgrades to hard-working, on-the-road employees.
+For those employees on the road, finding ways to engage them used to be limited, but today with the internet, we can book or rent or contact just about anyone.
+Next time a hard-working employee finishes a day, tell them they’ve been upgraded to a penthouse.

-Give trips away
+We give trips away

 Enabling employees to connect more with their families is a great way to recognize staff.
 If you offer special trips or anything that requires planning, either outsource it to a vendor or make sure you complete it on time.
-Staff feel unappreciated if promised a special gift and the company doesn’t deliver.
+Staff feels unappreciated if promised a special gift and the company doesn’t deliver.

 Zynga had their bike repair truck outside HQ every week.
 Google has an onsite barber for staff haircuts.
 Although we can’t all afford a barber or car detail team on payroll, most companies can afford to offer this as occasional perks.
-Bring in an onsite massage therapist, car wash, or barber for a once a quarter event.
+Bring in an onsite car wash or barber for a once-a-quarter event.

 Groupon for remote employees

-Find special Groupons in the towns of your remote workers to say thanks in a special way, while saving money.
+Find special Groupons in the towns of your remote workers to say thanks in a special way while saving money.
 We all know a Groupon is a great gift for friends and family, and it makes an even better gift for remote workers.